Safeguarding at Halling

 Disclosures from pupils are referred to the designated adult responsible for Safeguarding.
 All cause for concerns must be made via Halling’s online reporting system: CPOMs.
 If you believe that a child is at risk of immediate significant harm, please contact the DSLs directly.
 An acknowledgement will be made.

-Please note: all referrals must initially go through Ms Shona Eakins or Miss Debbie Stoner, in Ms Eakins’ absence.
+Please note: all referrals must initially go through Ms Shona Eakins or Mrs Debbie Tyler, in Ms Eakins’ absence.
 The Senior Leadership Team and Inclusion Team will have responsibilities regarding children under Social Services or with Child Protection issues.

 Medway Council: If the child is in immediate danger